 This mere pain that goes through family’s emotion and the immolators’ body is in itself unexplainable and most of the immolators are all tender in age attempting something to attract this dubious uncaring world.
 I truly admire their courage and bravery.
 I can empathise with their desperate feeling of being in a state of no freedom at all( this case being a refugee).
 I salute their patriotism and willingness to do something for Tibet where many Tibetans don’t even care; even at this grave hour.
 I pay my humblest of condolence and prayers to their family.

 Tibetans inside Tibet lack basic human rights and suffer immense inequality.
 This rather cliché saying “desperate times leads to desperate measures” relates here to Tibetan issue more than anything.
 Tibetans inside Tibet has no resort but to set themselves ablaze for the world to notice and see what is going with them inside Tibet.
 Tibetans in exile diaspora do not need to resort to such dire means and measure.
 They can tune their anguish in other ways.

 Growing up in turmoil of identity, I have read and often many times glanced at books my mother used to read.
-Everything she read ranged from Philosophy, Protest to Polemical writing and instead of glancing at my mother’s book I should have grabbed romantic or merely descriptive books and should have remained almost unaware of any political loyalty that later has turned me into polemical writer myself.
+Everything she read ranged from philosophy, protest to polemical writing.
+I wish, instead of glancing at my mother’s book I should have grabbed romantic or merely descriptive books and should have remained unaware of any political loyalty that later has turned me into polemical writer myself.
 To quote Orwell;

 Not fluffing away from the topic, my method might hurt some of you but many others will also agree although part of them will want to disagree that immolation is not the nearer perfect method to strive for our rights.